framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public void function setBeanFactory( any factory )

 If you are manually creating a bean factory, call this from your `setupApplication()` method to tell the framework about your primary (default) bean factory.
 By default FW/1 will use DI/1 as the bean factory and you won't have to worry about this.

+As of release 3.5, if you call this without telling FW/1 `diEngine = "none"` to disable automatic bean factory management, you will get an exception.
+If, for some reason, you want to do this anyway, you can set `diOverrideAllowed = true` in the framework configuration but it would almost certainly be better to set `diEngine = true`!

 ### public void function setLayout( string action, boolean suppressOtherLayouts = false )